 Some electronic ear muffs contain a dedicated battery, which is charged using a standard USB cord.

 At 145 to 190 decibels, gunfire is louder than many other harmful sounds.
-If your shooting earmuffs fit comfortably, you can get more value from them by using them during other activities, such as mowing the lawn or working with power tools.
+If your shooting earmuffs fit comfortably, you can get more from them by using them during other activities, such as mowing the lawn or working with power tools.

 A few electronic models on today’s market provide a 3.5mm headphone jack.
 You can plug in your smartphone or mp3 player and listen to music while you shoot.